derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-17/11/2023 16:18:28 : 3 Database Admins walked into a NoSQL bar.
+18/11/2023 16:14:32 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand hexadecimal and 15 others.
+What do you call a parrot that says "Squawk!
+Pieces of nine!
+Pieces of nine!"?
+A parrot-ey error.
 <!-- replace-with-joke ends -->